 Refers to businesses or sellers who sell products primarily to other companies, rather than selling them to consumers.
 B2B sales are often more complex than B2C (business-to-consumer) sales.
-Not only do B2B sellers usually sell to professional buyers who are trained to get the best deal possible, but they also tend to sell to teams of decision makers, all of whom must be convinced that this product is the best.
+Not only do B2B sellers tend to sell to professional buyers who are trained to get the best deal possible, but they also tend to sell to teams of decision makers, all of whom must be convinced that this product is the best.
 B2B, or business-to-business, sales refer to transactions that occur between two companies.

 In its most basic form, a company or business sells a product or service to another business.
 A common example is a technology company that sells digital marketing software to other companies, that is, a B2B sale.
-The definition of B2B sales textbook is companies that sell to other companies.
+The definition of a B2B sales textbook is that companies sell to other companies.
 For example, it could mean that a paper manufacturer sells to a printer, or a heavy equipment manufacturer who sells its products to a factory.

 On the other hand, selling to consumers is called B2C sales, which means business-to-customer sales (for example, a grocery store that sells to shoppers).
 Of course, there are different ways to do this in B2B sales, including social media, also known as outbound marketing.
 Research shows that 60% of all B2B technology buyers are millennials (ages 25 to 3), followed by 32% who belong to the Gen X group (42 to 5.5), B2B sales are generally perceived as more challenging than B2C sales and often involve products and services that cost much more.
 B2B sales have changed dramatically in recent years, and B2B sales strategies that used to work are no longer effective.